bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/tags.md

 ### Apply tags to models

-This section shares how to apply tags to models in the `dbt_project.yml`, `schema.yml`, or SQL files, however you can also apply tags to individual resources.
+This section demonstrates applying tags to models in the `dbt_project.yml`, `schema.yml`, and SQL files.

 To apply tags to a model in your `dbt_project.yml` file, you would add the following: